prOttonicFusion/orbital-motion-simulator/README.md

 This repo contains sample outputs (`output_inner_planets.dat` and `output_inner_planets.movie`) for the four innermost planets, simulated for roughly one orbital period of Mars.

 ### Visualization
-The produced movie file can be easily visulized as an animation using e.g. [Ovito](https://www.ovito.org/) and setting particle size of ~0.1.
+The produced movie file can be easily visulized as an animation using e.g. [Ovito](https://www.ovito.org/) and reading the movie file columns as particle type and the three spatial coordinates, respectively.
 The trajectory utility of Ovito can also be used for visualizing orbits.

-The `*.dat` files can be visualized using the attached Python script, used as
+The `*.dat` files can be visualized using the attached Python script:
 ```
 python3 plot_orbits.py <output-file>
 ```